 Succession Planning for A Nonprofit

 So, what is the right strategy for succession planning as a nonprofit?
-In this article, we’re going to give you some tips for succession planning as a nonprofit, and more importantly, how to be prepared for succession.
+In this podcast and article, we’re going to give you some tips for succession planning as a nonprofit, and more importantly, how to be prepared for succession.

 Preparing for a Succession Plan